 Guardians vs. Mariners Highlights

-Tyler Freeman and the Guardians take on Dominic Canzone and the Mariners on April 1, 2024
+José Ramírez and the Guardians take on Julio Rodríguez and the Mariners on April 2, 2024

-Tyler Freeman and the Guardians take on Dominic Canzone and the Mariners on April 1, 2024
+José Ramírez and the Guardians take on Julio Rodríguez and the Mariners on April 2, 2024

-UConn is headed to the Final Four for the 23rd time in program history.
+Flagg had a relatively quiet night as the East secured an 88-86 win Tuesday night.

-Mike Clevinger is returning to the White Sox on a one-year deal this season.
+Clark is a near lock to go No. 1 overall in the WNBA Draft, but Reese’s draft picture and professional future — if she were to leave LSU — are much murkier.

 Fantasy baseball analyst Fred Zinkie breaks down pitching strategy for the first full week of the 2024 MLB season.